 Some of my fav coffee hangouts:

-- Campos in Carlton!
-Literally two seconds away from where I lived.
+- Campos in Carlton Literally two seconds away from where I lived.
 Their cold brew will have you reeling for HOURS.
 I’m convinced it’s laced with speed.

 - Aunty Pegs in Collingwood is out of the world!
-They have a factory in the back and have done crazy things to coffee like adding nitro to coffee and having it on tap as a nitro cold brew.
+They have a factory in the back and have done crazy things to coffee like adding nitro and having it on tap as a nitro cold brew.
 DELICIOUS!
 They switch their coffees up all the time and give you little slips of paper with info on each of their carefully crafted blends.
-The staff is friendly and knowledgeable if you want to pick their beans, I mean brains!
+The staff is friendly and knowledgeable if you want to pick their beans, I mean brains.

 - Cup of Truth at Flinders Street Station.
 A tiny coffee shop that serves up a good brew in a dungeon-y hall of the famous train station.